talaln/Impact-of-a-Workplace-Wellness-Program/README.md

 Reproducible SAS workflow and outputs for the analysis supporting:

-> **Evaluating the Impact of a Workplace Wellness Program in Saudi Arabia: An Intra‑Department Study._ Journal of Occupational and Environmental Medicine.**
+> **Evaluating the Impact of a Workplace Wellness Program in Saudi Arabia: An Intra‑Department Study (Journal of Occupational and Environmental Medicine, 2019)**

 ## 📌 Reference